 - Smoke Turkey Legs: Place turkey legs directly on the grill grates and close the lid.
 Let cook until the internal temperature reaches 155 degrees F (approximately 3-4 hours).
 Baste every 30-40 minutes with melted butter.

-- Rest: move the turkey legs to a plate and let them rest for 10 minutes during which time the internal temp will continue to rise to 165 degrees F. (feel free to tent with foil).
+- Rest: move the turkey legs to a plate and let rest for 10 minutes during which time the internal temp will continue to rise to 165 degrees F. (option to tent with aluminum foil).
 Serve and enjoy!

 Notes

-- Opting not to brine: you do not need to brine your turkey if you do not want to – this recipe will still turn out delicious!
-Just start at Step 3 if you want to skip that step.
+- Opting not to brine: you do not need to brine the turkey, if you do not want to – this recipe will still turn out delicious!
+Just start at Step 3, if you want to skip that step.

 - Reverse Searing: I love reverse searing most of my smoked meats (especially chicken and turkey) so that the skin can still get nice and crispy.
 The “searing” can be done on a gas grill, a hot cast iron skillet or even right on your smoker (just remove the turkey, crank up the heat, sear).
 It doesn’t matter what method you use, but it really makes a difference.
 That being said, feel free to simply smoke the turkey legs up until they reach 165 degrees F.